How Public Employee Pensions Are Funded

 Some people believe that taxpayers fund the total cost of public pensions.
 This isn’t true.

-The CalPERS Pension Buck illustrates the sources of income that fund public employee pensions.
+The CalPERS Pension Buck (preliminary data) illustrates the sources of income that fund public employee pensions.

 • 11 cents from employee contributions